miLibris/flask-rest-jsonapi/README.md

 Flask-Rest-JSONAPI is an implementation of jsonapi reference http://jsonapi.org around flask and marshmallow.
 It combines a strong specification about client server interactions (jsonapi reference) and a powerfull library that helps you to quickly create rest api with hudge flexibility.
-You can use any data provider like SQLAlchemy or MongoDB (already available) or create your own custom data layer.
+You can use any data provider like SQLAlchemy or MongoDB (already available) or create your own data layer without to make pull request.

 ## Documentation